Nexch/TicTac/README.md

 ### Usage

-- Personal Project - Create a Tic-Tac-Toe-Game to run basic concepts of Ruby language just for learning propose.
+- Personal Project - Create a Tic-Tac-Toe Game to run basic concepts of Ruby language just for learning propose.

 ## 👤 Authors